 Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act prohibit discrimination against any individual on the basis of a disability.
 Any person who has a physical or mental impairment which substantially limits one or more major life activities; has a record of such an impairment; or is regarded as having such an impairment may qualify for a 504 Plan.
 A disability is a physical or mental impairment that substantially limits one or more major life activities such as performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, and working.
 A major life activity also includes the operation of a major bodily function, including but not limited to, functions of the immune system, normal cell growth, digestive, bowel, bladder, neurological, brain, respiratory, circulatory, endocrine, and reproductive functions.
-If a student has a medical condition or other physical or mental impairment that creates a substantial limitation on a major life activity, he/she may be eligible for accommodations and/or modifications to allow for equal access to the educational environment.
-For more information, please call or set up an appointment with the Section 504 contact at your child's school.
+If a student has a medical condition or other physical or mental impairment with the Section 504 contact at your child's school.
 The Section 504 Coordinator for Pitt County Schools is Karen Harrington, Director of Student Services, who can be contacted at 1717 West Fifth Street, Greenville, NC 27834 or by phone at (252) 695-7925.